 Avif-cli is a command-line tool that allows us to convert images to AVIF format quickly and easily.

-The AVIF image format (AV1 Image File Format) is becoming increasingly popular due to its high compression capacity and superior quality compared to other formats like JPEG and PNG, and even WebP.
+The AVIF image format (AV1 Image File Format) is becoming increasingly popular due to its high compression capability and superior quality compared to other formats like JPEG and PNG, and even WebP.

-Although AVIF is gaining support, it is still not compatible with all browsers and devices.
+Although AVIF is gaining support, it is not yet compatible with all browsers and devices.
 Make sure to provide alternatives like JPEG or PNG or even WEBP on your website.

 Installing avif-cli

-To use Avif-cli, you first need to install it globally using NPM (the Node.js package manager):
+To use Avif-cli, you first need to install it globally using NPM (Node.js package manager):

 This command will install Avif-cli and make it accessible from anywhere.